geekypedia/Rester/README.md

 #### encrypt($text, $key)

 Encrypt text.
+Only use generateCryptoKey() for generating $key.
+Don't use any random string as $key.

 #### decrypt($text, $key)

 Decrypt text.
+Use the $key previously generated from generateCryptoKey().
+It has to be the same $key that was used for encryption.

 #### generateCryptoKey()

 Generate key to be used in encryption and decryption.
+Everytime you call this method, a new key will be generated.
+So ideal way is to generate a key, store it somewhere safe, and use it for encryption and decryption.
+If you pass any random key to encrypt/decrypt functions, it will generate error.

 #### diff($obj1, $obj2)